Detecting the DNA of cyberattacks

 The success of the university’s malware detection tool can be largely attributed to a long and productive collaboration with Airbus – the world’s largest airline manufacturer.

-It was a relationship that flourished and not only led to the development of the malware detection tool, but also a complete rethinking of how large organisations manage risks in terms of cyber threats.
+It was a relationship that flourished, not only leading to the development of the malware detection tool, but also a complete rethink of how large organisations manage risks in terms of cyber threats.

 “Whilst at Airbus I managed to meet senior executives and various people who were responsible for institutional change, and that’s when we started doing some research with a view to how to protect their business systems,” says Professor Burnap.

 “If you take a big company like Airbus, who have loads of different interconnected systems, if one of those systems goes down, what’s the impact on the others?